wso2/docs-ei/en/streaming-integrator/docs/guides/processing-data.md

-# Processing Data
+# Stream processiong

-Processing data involves making changes to data to generate a required output.
+Stream processing involves making changes to streaming data to generate a required output.
 WSO2 Streaming Integrator allows you to carry out a wide range of operations to process streaming data.
 These operations are supported via [Siddhi Extensions](https://siddhi.io/en/v5.1/docs/extensions/).
 These operations can be broadly categorized into five categories as follows:

 - Cleansing
 - Transforming